Heroes new logo

 • Children who spend 1 hour watching television a day are 50% more likely to become overweight than those who watch less.

-• Among children aged 6 years and above, those with less physical activity and more screen time and exposure are twice likely to be overweight.
+• Among children aged 6 years and above, those who spend more time on screens and less on physical activities are twice as likely to be overweight.

 • Among 3rd to 5th grade Iowa school children, those who are overweight and obese use significantly more screen time than those with normal weight.